tsmx/secure-config-tool/README.md

 The result is printed to stdout.
 Use `>` to save it in a new file or the `--overwrite` option.

 If the source secure configuration file includes a HMAC in the default `__hmac` property, it will be updated automatically using the new key.
-If the source file has a HMAC in a custom named property, use the `-hp` option to provide the property name and it will be updated.
+If the source file has a HMAC in a custom named property, use the `--hp` option to provide the property name and it will be updated.

-#### -hp, --hmac-prop
+#### --hp, --hmac-prop

 Use this option to specify the property name of an existing HMAC value to be updated in the source secure configuration file if it is deviating from the default `__hmac`.